L. Rafael Reif: Research, teaching, and administration

 Reif joined the MIT faculty in January 1980 as an assistant professor of electrical engineering.
 He was promoted to associate professor in 1983, earned tenure in 1985, and became a full professor in 1988.
 In 2004, he was named the Fariborz Maseeh Professor of Emerging Technology.
-In 2012, Reif was elected president of MIT.

-Before his appointment as Provost in 2005, his research centered on three-dimensional integrated circuit technologies and on environmentally benign microelectronics fabrication.
+His research centered on three-dimensional integrated circuit technologies and on environmentally benign microelectronics fabrication.
 Reif was director of MIT's Microsystems Technology Laboratories, then associate department head for Electrical Engineering in the Department of Electrical Engineering and Computer Science (EECS), MIT's largest academic department, and then served as EECS department head in 2004–2005.
 An early champion of MIT's engagement in micro- and nanotechnologies, Dr. Reif is the inventor or co-inventor on 13 patents, has edited or co-edited five books, and has supervised 38 doctoral theses.

-As MIT’s provost, he spearheaded an effort to promote online learning for both on-campus students and learners around the world.
+As MIT's provost, he spearheaded an effort to promote online learning for both on-campus students and learners around the world.
 The effort paved the way for edX, a massive open online course provider that MIT and Harvard University co-founded in 2012.
 As of 2020, 24 million unique users have taken a class on edX.

+In 2012, Reif was elected president of MIT succeeding Susan Hockfield the first woman in charge.

 Reif was named co-chair of the administration's Advanced Manufacturing Partnership Steering Committee "2.0," part of a continuing effort to maintain U.S. leadership in the emerging technologies that will create high-quality manufacturing jobs and enhance America's global competitiveness, on September 26, 2013.

-To promote innovation in “tough-tech” science and engineering fields, in 2015 he presented an idea for an “innovation orchard,” which would provide the space, mentorship, and bridge-funding for entrepreneurs to turn new science into workable products.
+To promote innovation in "tough-tech" science and engineering fields, in 2015 he presented an idea for an "innovation orchard," which would provide the space, mentorship, and bridge-funding for entrepreneurs to turn new science into workable products.
 The idea became the basis for The Engine, an accelerator aimed at fostering scientific and engineering breakthroughs.

+In speeches as early as 2017, Reif began describing what he saw as a need for education that pairs expertise in computing and another field to solve increasingly complex, interdisciplinary problems.
+In a 2019 Financial Times op-ed, he coined the term "AI bilingual," writing, "To prepare society for the demands of the future, institutions must equip tomorrow's leaders to be 'AI bilingual.'
+Students in every field will need to be fluent in AI strategies to advance their own work.
+And technologists will need equal fluency in the cultural values and ethical principles that should ground and govern the use of these tools."